 The framework that you will discover in the coming months aims to unravel the way individuals and organizations interact.
 To the best of my knowledge, there are no existing framework like this one.

-Let’s define those two aspects.
+Let’s define those two aspects for the factory quadrant.

 Low personal development – The Factory

 A person with a low personal development is most of the time not aware of his own power.
 In brief, two factors seems to influence the desire to increase personal development: intrinsic and extrinsic drive.
 As a conclusion, low personal development is due to a low drive in one or both factors.

 Intrinsic or internal drive